Azazftb/D2L_PP/README.md

   Expand the content area for an immersive view, maximizing your screen space.

 - **Custom Logo**
-  Personalize your platform by replacing the default logo with your own.
+  Personalize your platform by replacing the default logo with D2l++ logo.

 - **Banner Brightness Control**
   Adjust course banner brightness for optimal visibility and comfort.

 - **Remove Banners**
-  Clean up your interface by hiding unnecessary banners.
+  Clean up your interface by hiding class banners.

 - **Support for Multiple Institutions**
-  Seamlessly work with Brightspace LMS platforms across various institutions.
+  works with Brightspace LMS platforms across various institutions.

 - **And More**
   Stay tuned for continuous updates and additional features to enhance your learning management experience.